ra1028/VueFlux/README.md

 ### Executor
 Executor determines the execution behavior of function such as execute on main-thread, on a global queue and so on.

-It has implements some behavior by default.
+It has some behavior by default.
 - immediate
   Executes function immediately and synchronously.